End-of-Life Conversations: Tips from the Experts

 This section explains why it’s never too soon to start the discussion, how to approach it, and how to deal with it if they insist there’s “nothing wrong with them” or react negatively.

-This section starts with advice on different ways to approach the conversation depending on what stage of dementia the person is in – early, middle, or later.
+This section starts with advice on how to approach the conversation depending on the person’s dementia stage—early, middle, or late.

 There are also tips for how to use the guide if your older adult can no longer speak for themselves because their dementia is more advanced.